-Carolyn assists the team on a range of contentious and non-contentious matters in the construction and infrastructure areas.
+Carolyn works on a variety of both contentious, and non-contentious matters in the construction and infrastructure areas.

 Carolyn is admitted to practice in New Zealand.

 - Advising funders in respect of hotel and care home developments.

 - Acting for a developer on a complex defects dispute in relation to a bridge over a railway concerning multiple defendants in relation to issues of defective design and workmanship.

 - Acting for a main contractor in respect of claims arising with the employer, design team, and sub-contractor throughout the construction of a central London hotel development.

 - Acting for a main contractor in relation to a claim in regards to defects in a tunnel.

 - Advising an investor client on the construction aspects related to acquiring a range of property portfolios.

 Construction & Infrastructure Seminar

 Join our experts who will give insights and analysis on the latest sector updates.